pxitau/VLClive/README.rst

 Current Capabilities
 --------------------

+VLClive Plus is build on top of VLClive

 Note: VLClive currently only works with twitch.tv streams

+- Select Streaming Source
-- Add/Remove your favourite streamers for quick access
+- Add/Remove your favourite streamers for quick access (Remove Currently Broke)
 - Import all your favourite streamers from twitch.tv with one click
-- Quickly check if your favourite streamers are online
+- Quickly check if your favourite streamers are online (Twitch Only)
 - Use all available quality settings